pvahanian/toy-robot/README.md

 # How to use and install
-Clone repo to your local machine cd into the directiory and run "npm start", your browser will open and you can start entering commands!
+Clone repo to your local machine cd into the directiory and run "npm start".
+Your browser will open and you can start entering commands!
 First command must be: PLACE X,Y,F (example: PLACE,0,0,NORTH)